1Password/kubernetes-secrets-injector/README.md

 ### Step 7: Provide 1Password CLI credentials on your pod or deployment

-Provide your pod or deployment with 1Password CLI credentials to perform the injection.
-One possibility to safely provide these secrets is to [create Kubernetes Secrets](#step-1-create-a-kubernetes-secret-containing-opserviceaccounttoken) and referring to them in your deployment configuration.
+Provide your Pod or Deployment with 1Password CLI credentials to perform the injection.
+One possibility to safely provide these secrets is to [create a Kubernetes Secret](#step-1-create-a-kubernetes-secret-containing-opserviceaccounttoken) and refer to it in your deployment configuration.

 ```yaml
 # client-deployment.yaml